Python Utilities

 process/io/plot_proc.py

-A utility to produce a three-page PDF summary of the output from PROCESS, including the major parameters, poloidal and toroidal cross-sections, temperature and density profiles and TF coil layout and turn strucuture.
+A utility to produce a four-page PDF summary of the output from PROCESS, including the major parameters, poloidal and toroidal cross-sections, temperature and density profiles and TF coil layout and turn structure.

 Usage